 For the last few years, I have considered sourcing one of those egg cake molds to attempt a recipe at home.
-Then, as if my prayers were answered, Williams-Sonoma (my second favorite kitchenware store only after Crate and Barrel) came out with their own version – the Nordic Ware Egg Waffle Pan – and I couldn’t wait to get my hands on one.
+Then, as if my prayers were answered, Williams-Sonoma (my second favorite kitchenware store only after Crate and Barrel) started selling an Egg Waffle Pan and I couldn’t wait to get my hands on one.

-Soon after, I started experimenting with the batter.
+Soon after buying the Nordic Ware egg waffle pan, I started experimenting with the batter.
 Initially, I made a batch of eggettes using fresh custard (made from milk and eggs).
 But the taste and consistency wasn’t right.

 Now I use custard powder and just throw everything into my Kitchen Aid stand mixer, turn it on and voila!
 Batter done.
 No need to heat up milk nor temper eggs to make custard, etc., etc.